 Drugstore products to avoid

 When it comes to color-saving drugstore products, Renegar says there are also a few things to avoid, no matter how tempting they are.
-This includes box dyes, which can have long-lasting effects on strands and even ruin your hairdresser’s work because, once it’s in, it’s in (I did not listen to this advice and spent three years growing out box dye—trust me, it’s not worth it).
+This includes box dyes, which can have long-lasting effects that compromises hair longevity and even ruin your hairdresser’s work because, once it’s in, it’s in (I did not listen to this advice and spent three years growing out box dye—trust me, it’s not worth it).
 “Once hair dye has been applied to our hair, it’s there until it grows out or is cut,” Renegar explains.
 “It’s almost impossible to restore it to the original color, at least not without a high cost.”

 If you must choose a more DIY dye route, Renegar says to stick with glosses or glazes, like the dp Hue Color Boosting Gloss + Deep Conditioning Treatment, Redken Shades EQ Hair Color Gloss, and John Frieda Luminous Glaze Shine Hair Gloss, which Abdullah also encourages over box dye.